ianturner88/vanilla-js-qwixx/README.md

 # April 24:

-The scoreboard area has been laid out.
+The scoreboard area has been laid out (78 and 320 are the largest possible scores for each category).
 The display will show a player's point total in each row, and will be made to update whenever a new button is selected or deselected.

 ![Scoreboards](https://github.com/ianturner88/vanilla-js-qwixx/blob/main/images/April%2024.1.png)